 Birthing My Child When My Body is Ready

 It is common practice in modern medicine that if a woman is pregnant past 40 weeks, the OB/GYN will want to induce a mother.
-It is said that the longer the baby is in utero there is a better chance for complications to become potentially dangerous for the baby.
+It is said that the longer the baby is in utero there is higher chance of complications becoming potentially dangerous for the baby.

-However, there has been plenty of information supporting that healthy babies are born just fine at 41 or 42 weeks and as long as my baby and I are healthy I will wait until my body is ready to deliver.
-Women’s bodies have been doing this for many years and I believe a woman’s body knows when it is time to deliver their child.
+However, there has been plenty of information supporting that healthy babies are born just fine at 41 or 42 weeks, and as long as my baby and I are healthy, I will wait until my body is ready to deliver.
+Women have been doing this for many years, and I believe a woman’s body knows when it is time to deliver their child.

 How Do I Know If I Should Choose a Homebirth?

-I watched Gracie Davis’ unassisted home birth and was very impressed by her and her husband birthing their child with no medical supervision.
-If you know you don’t handle pain well and don’t think you would want to naturally birth your child then go for a scheduled c section!
-If you are wanting a hospital birth but with limited interventions, I would discuss that with your OB/GYN as soon as possible and create a specific plan notating what you do and do not want.
+If you know you don’t handle pain well and don’t think you would want to naturally birth your child, then go for a scheduled c-section!
+If you want a hospital birth with limited interventions, I would discuss that with your OB/GYN as soon as possible and create a specific plan notating what you do and do not want.

 What’s Your Birth Story?

-I will definitely be sharing my birth story once this little one makes his entrance into the world but until then, what is your birth story?
-Did you have a home birth or hospital birth?
+Did you have a home birth or a hospital birth?
 Share your experience in the comments below!